luminus-framework/luminus/resources/public/md/guestbook.md

 ```

 With the table created we can write functions to read and write the messages in our guestbook.
-Let's open the `db.clj` file and add them there.
+Let's open the `src/guestbook/db/core.clj` file and add them there.
 Again, we see that there's already some code
 here to work with the `users` table.
 We'll replace it with the following code instead:

 ```clojure